eevee-ein/dots/README.md

-My simple configuration for Sway and Waybar.
+My simple configuration for Sway and Waybar in Arch Linux.
+WIP.